MislankaNova/geo/readme.md

 Cities are founded on tiles with the greatest city rating on the map.
 Once a city is founded, the city ratings of nearby tiles are decreased, and more cities are placed based on the updated city ratings of tiles.

+When a city is placed, it brings up the cultural rating of nearby tiles.
+A culture is founded at the point of greatest cultural rating, from where its influence spreads.
+Like cities, when cultures are founded, they decrease the cultural rating of nearby tiles.

 ## Acknowledgement